yahoo/elide/elide-datastore/elide-datastore-aggregation/README.md

 ## Metrics
 A Metric is any field that is annotated with `MetricAggregation`.

-Metrics can be parameterized with zero or more arguments that are passed in the client API request.

 The `MetricAggregation` annotation is bound to an implementation of a `MetricFunction`.
 A MetricFunction can be parameterized with zero or more arguments that are passed in the client API request.
 The MetricFunction is also responsible for constructing a templated SQL expression for the metric.
 This template is expanded during SQL query construction with the client provided arguments and the physical name of the table column.

 ```java
 @MetricAggregation(function = SqlMax.class)